syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Triggers when context menu item is clicked
+Triggers when a context menu item is clicked

 <table class="params">
 <thead>